La Plata County, Colorado

 La Plata County is a county located in the U.S. state of Colorado.
 As of the 2020 census, the population was 55,638.
 The county seat is Durango.
 The county was named for the La Plata River and the La Plata Mountains.
 "La plata" means "the silver" in Spanish.
 La Plata County comprises the Durango, CO Micropolitan Statistical Area.
 The county is home to Durango Rock Shelters Archeology Site, the type site for the Basketmaker II period of Anasazi culture.

+The Durango micropolitan area is a United States Census Bureau defined micropolitan statistical area located around the city of Durango and is coterminous with the county.
+The Durango micropolitan statistical area includes the City of Durango, the Town of Bayfield, the Town of Ignacio, and the unincorporated areas of the county.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 1700 sqmi, of which 1692 sqmi is land and 7.6 sqmi (0.4%) is water.